4nisHd/RAG-no-chunking-FAISS-distance/README.md

 **Dense Vector Embeddings**: Created dense vector embeddings of each page in the document using **Sentence Transformers**.
 **Similarity-Based Retrieval**: Used **FAISS** for similarity search and clustering of dense vectors.

-  After encoding a query into an embedding with Sentance transformer, I used FAISS to search for the most relevant document parts.
+  After encoding a query into an embedding with the same model used for document embedding, FAISS was used to search for the most relevant document parts.
-  The RAG pipeline retrieves and outputs the closest document based on its similarity score (distance).
+  The RAG pipeline retrieves and outputs the closest document based on its similarity score (vector distance).